NGX: Equities investors lose N18bn as ASI dips marginally

-Equities trading at the Nigerian Exchange Limited (NGX) was bearish on Monday as the benchmark index dips marginally by 0.07 per cent.
+Equities trading at the Nigerian Exchange Limited (NGX) was bearish on Monday as the benchmark index dipped marginally by 0.07 per cent.

 Investors, therefore, lost N18 billion as the market capitalisation followed suit the direction of the ASI to stand at N26.769 trillion, representing a 0.07 per cent decrease from the N26.787 trillion it stood at the end of the previous trading session.